In the northwest corner of Zion National Park lies Kolob Canyons, where trails are quiet and the views are yours to enjoy.

-About 40 miles north of that main artery of traffic lies Kolob Canyons, where the commotion of Zion is hushed, and the overwhelming beauty of the landscape takes center stage.
+A 40 mile scenic drive north of that main artery of traffic lies Kolob Canyons a section of Zion National Park where the commotion is hushed, and the overwhelming beauty of the landscape takes center stage.

 Escape the Crowds of Zion National Park at Kolob Canyons